Granitosaurus/granitosaurus.github.io/content/code/scrapy-help.md

 Good old IRC has been there for decades and even though it dropped in popularity quite significantly, it's still a great place to get help on any subject and scrapy is not an exception.
 Feel free to join the channel and ask questions about anything scrapy related; you can find me there too!

-# Information
+# Providing Information

 To debug an issue and get the help you need you need to provide information about your problem:

-1. Source Code of your spider, settings and pipelines file
+1. Source Code of your spider, settings.py and pipelines.py files.
 2. Website you are crawling - sometimes people refrain from providing the url in fear of legal issues or some judgment.
-Don't worry about that, scraping is very much legal and no one will judge you, it might very well be the opposite - people might be more keen to help scrape some weird porn website than amazon.
+Don't worry about that, scraping is very much legal and no one will judge you, it might very well be the opposite - people might be more keen to help you scrape some weird porn website than amazon.
 3. Crawl Log (see [Producing Logs](#log)) - Scrapy logs majority of the events that happen in your spider, so to debug your spider the best resources are these logs.
 4. Spider Output (see [Producing Output](#output)) - This will rarely be useful for anyone else but yourself, but it can be very useful in some cases.